-Underlying FERC Proceeding: ER15-1137139 Petitioner: UWUA Local 464 and Robert Clark
+Underlying FERC Proceeding: ER15-1137140 Petitioner: UWUA Local 464 and Robert Clark

 Robert Clark and UWUA Local 464 ("Petitioners") filed a petition for review of the FERC's orders on the FCA9 Results Filing on February 24, 2016.
 A Docketing Statement Form, Statement of Issues to be Raised, Petitioners' and Respondents' Appearances, and procedural motions were filed on March 28, 2016.
 The FERC filed a certified index to the record on April 11.
 On April 13, the Court granted NEPGA's and CPV Towantic's interventions.
-On July 25, 2016, Petitioners filed an unopposed motion requesting that the Court stay briefing of this appeal until 45 days after the Court rules on the FCA8 Results appeal (see 14-1244, 14-1246 (consolidated) below), which is currently scheduled for oral argument on September 6, 2016.
-The Court granted.
-On July 27, the Court granted Petitioners' motion, ordering that this case be held in abeyance pending further order of the Court.
-The Court directed the parties to file motions to govern future proceedings in this case within 45 days of the disposition of the FCA8 Results appeal proceeding (14-1244).
+On July 25, 2016, Petitioners filed an unopposed motion requesting that the Court stay briefing of this appeal until 45 days after the Court rules on the FCA8 Results appeal (see 14-1244, 14-1246 (consolidated) below.
+The Court's order in the FCA8 Results appeal was issued on October 25, 2016).
+On July 27, the Court granted Petitioners' motion, ordering that this case be held in abeyance pending further order of the Court and directing the parties to file motions to govern future proceedings in this case within 45 days of the disposition of the FCA8 Results appeal proceeding, or December 9, 2016.